Web Hosting Performance Test: 120 Days of Real Data

 What Worked Well

-- WordPress knowledge was excellent (12/15 agents clearly specialized in WordPress)
+- WordPress knowledge was strong — 12 of 15 agents clearly specialized in WordPress.

-- One agent (Maria, Nov 15) was exceptional – fixed complex .htaccess rewrite issue in 12 minutes
+- One agent (Maria, November 15) fixed a complex .htaccess rewrite issue in 12 minutes.

 Frustrations

-- Two agents gave incorrect information about backup restoration (told me to use CodeGuard when I didn’t have it)
+- Two agents gave incorrect information about backup restoration — they told Mitchell to use CodeGuard when she did not have that add-on.

 HostGator Support Experience